 Trademarked Colors: Target Red

-A bullseye and the color red immediately make us think of one retailer.
-A 2003 survey found that 96% of Americans recognized them as the symbols of Target stores.
+A bullseye and the color red immediately make us think of one retailer — Target.
+A 2003 survey found that 96% of Americans recognized the bullseye logo and Target Red as the symbols of Target stores.
 That’s higher recognition than the Apple symbol or the Nike swoosh.

-Target is the eighth largest retailer in the US, and its familiar red symbols regularly beckon from highways across the country.
-What is the story behind the bullseye?
+Target is the eighth largest retailer in the United States, and its familiar brand symbols regularly beckon from highways across the country.
+What is the story behind the Bullseye logo?

 In 1902, George Dayton opened the Dayton Dry Goods Company in Minneapolis.
 In 1918, he established the Dayton Foundation with a $1 million grant.
 Today, the foundation is named the Target Foundation.